Vishwajeet-Salunkhe/Regression-Project-1/README.md

 6)Regression model

 6)All the results of the model are in Output file.
+Start running this project by executing Regression.py file.